itscodenation/curriculum-15-16/unitsYear2/11-Entrepreneurialism/README.md

 ###1) What are you going to make?
 There options are endless!
 You could make any number of things anything from an app that helps keep you organized to a game that lines up various types of candy that people play for hours on end.

 When thinking of creating a new WebApp think about a problem you or someone in your neighborhood has that can be solved with technology.
+Will you use an API?
+Will you make your own API?
+You can do anything!!

+There is only one rule: **Do not spend time thinking about the business model!!** Make the product first.
+The money comes second.

 ###2) Wireframe your WebApp
 What will it look like?